Cecil Street: Novelist

-The Dr. Priestley novels were among the first after Dr Thorndyke to feature scientific detection of crime, such as analysing the mud on a suspect's shoes.
-Desmond Merrion is an amateur detective who works with Scotland Yard's Inspector Arnold.
+The Dr. Priestley novels followed in the tradition of Arthur Conan Doyle's Sherlock Holmes mysteries and R. Austin Freeman's Dr. Thorndyke books by featuring scientific detection of crimes, such as analysing the mud on suspects' shoes.

-Critic and author Julian Symons placed "John Rhode" as a prominent member of the "Humdrum" school of detective fiction.
-"Most of them came late to writing fiction, and few had much talent for it.
+Notable crime fiction critic Julian Symons considered Street to be a prominent member of the "Humdrum" school of detective fiction.
+According to Symons, "Most of them [the "Humdrums"] came late to writing fiction, and few had much talent for it.
 They had some skill in constructing puzzles, nothing more, and ironically they fulfilled much better than S. S. Van Dine his dictum that the detective story properly belonged in the category of riddles or crossword puzzles.
-Most of the Humdrums were British, and among the best known of them were Major John Street ...".
-Symons' opinion has not however prevented the Rhode and Burton books becoming much sought after by collectors, and many of the early ones can command "eye-watering" high prices.
-Jacques Barzun and Wendell Hertig Taylor in their A Catalogue of Crime offer a different perspective to Symons, praising several of the Rhode books in particular, though they only review a small proportion of the more than 140 novels written by Street.
+Most of the Humdrums were British, and among the best known of them were Major John Street."
+The historian Jacques Barzun was more positive towards Street, praising several Rhode books in particular, even though he reviewed only a small proportion of the more than 140 novels written by Street.

+In recent years, copies of many Rhode and Burton books have become hard to obtain and are highly sought after by collectors, often commanding "eye-wateringly" high prices.

-The only detailed account of Street's life and works has been written by Curtis Evans: "I wrote my new book, Masters of the "Humdrum" Mystery: Cecil John Charles Street, Freeman Wills Crofts, Alfred Walter Stewart and the British Detective Novel, 1920–1961 (published by McFarland Press) in part to give a long overdue reappraisal of these purportedly "humdrum" detection writers as accomplished literary artists.
+The only detailed account of Street's life and works was written by the crime fiction historian Curtis Evans in his 2012 book Masters of the "Humdrum" Mystery who wrote the book "in part to give a long overdue reappraisal of these purportedly "humdrum" detection writers as accomplished literary artists.
 Not only did they produce a goodly number of fine fair play puzzles, but their clever tales have more intrinsic interest as social documents and even sometimes as literary novels than they have been credited with having."